kerinb/kerinb.github.io/_posts/2020-01-14-linear-regression-from-scratch.md

 	Generally, the number of weights we have to learn is equal to the number of independent variables in <i>X</i> from the dataset we are using, plus one*.
-	For example, if we input a dataset with 10 columns in the data, we will have 11 weights that must be learned in order to successfully predict our <i>h_θ</i> value.
+	For example, if we input a dataset with 10 columns in the data, we will have 11 weights that must be learned in order to successfully predict our <i>h_θ</i> value.<br>
-	<i>The plus one here refers to θ_0, which doesn’t have a corresponding value in the original observed dataset).</i>
+	<i>* The plus one here refers to θ_0, which doesn’t have a corresponding value in the original observed dataset.</i>
 </p>

 <p>